Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Why It Matters

 Bias due to (unobserved) confounding is often regarded as the kiss of death in the causal inference world.
 Because it cannot be quantified from observational data alone, no additional amount of data can help if the goal is to estimate causal effects.
 In fact, with more data, the estimate will converge to a biased (and so, arguably wrong) estimate of the effect.
 Nevertheless, confounding bias does not necessarily hurt decision making~\citep{fernandez2019observational}.
 For example, suppose that the large prediction error made by Model 1 in Figure~\ref{fig:effect} is the result of using confounded training data to estimate the model.
 In this case, the confounding bias is clearly not hurtful for decision making.
-In addition, more data can in fact potentially correct the detrimental effect of confounding bias on decision making, and even confer a beneficial effect by lessening potential errors due to variance, as we illustrate below.
+In addition, by lessening potential errors due to variance, more data can potentially correct the detrimental effect of confounding bias on decision making and even confer a beneficial effect, as we illustrate below.